victorjongsoon/flowerique/README.md

 <br />
 ![Image of Login Page](https://github.com/victorjongsoon/flowerique/blob/master/Images/Github/UpdateProfile.PNG)

-## 6 - Product/Service Feedback
+## 6 - Feedback Page
+This is the feedback page for Flowerique.
 In the feedback page, everyone can view the feedback posted by registered users.
 Every feedback includes a subject, ranking, comment and user’s name.
 The feedback page helps new users to have a better understanding of Flowerique before buying items from it.
 The feedback can only be posted by registered users.
 This is to ensure that there is no spam feedback which will perceive the new users’ experience.
 <br />